backstage/backstage/beps/0005-definitive-plugin-listing/README.md

                         moduleId: { type: string }
 ```

-### New `DeploymentMetadataPlugin`
+### New `DeploymentMetadataService`

-This will be a new core plugin that will be provided through a new package.
-The idea is that it will show all information across your entire deployment.
-One can imagine this hosting aggregate information around instances in the deployment, like their internal and external URLs.
+This will be a new core service.
+The idea is that it will show information about your whole Backstage deployment, which can have multiple instances.
+Initially, this will host aggregate information around instances in the deployment, like their internal and external URLs.

 ```ts
 interface BackstageInstance {